NIS 2

 Another core aspect of the NIS2 Directive is managing Networking Incidents.
 Organizations must be prepared to respond swiftly to attacks, minimizing their impact on operations and data.
 This involves not only creating detailed incident management plans but also promptly reporting each breach and assessing its severity.

-The NIS2 Directive outlines a precise protocol for incident reporting, divided into three key stages
+The NIS2 Directive outlines a precise protocol for incident reporting, divided into three key stages:

 To ensure full compliance with regulations and robust protection against network security threats, Net Reply has developed a three-phase process aimed at enhancing the overall security of organizations: